Timeline - South Korea's impeached President Park Geun-hye

-SEOUL Ousted South Korean President Park Geun-hye appeared before prosecutors on Tuesday to face questioning as a criminal suspect in a corruption investigation that has cost her the presidency.
+SEOUL South Korea's Constitutional Court upheld the impeachment of President Park Geun-hye on Friday, removing her from office over a graft scandal that has gripped the country for months.

-Park, 65, becomes the country's first democratically elected leader to be ousted from office, when, on March 10, the Constitutional Court upheld a parliamentary impeachment vote.
-A presidential election will be held on May 9.
+Park, 65, becomes the country's first democratically elected leader to be ousted from office.
+A presidential election will be held in 60 days, according to the constitution.

-Park has not been charged but prosecutors have accused her of bribery and abuse of power.
-She has denied wrongdoing.

 Following is a timeline of main developments in the scandal and events in her life and political career.